mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 After that, setting up the in-repo engine according to [the guides](http://ember-engines.com/guide/creating-an-engine) is pretty straight forward.
-At the end of that we have an engine, located at `lib/booking-flow`, so now it's time to move stuff out of `app/` into it.
+At the end of that we have an engine, located at `lib/booking-flow`, so now it's time to move relevant routes, components, templates, ... out of `app/` into it.

-The first thing we want to do is to depend on the `common` in-repo addon, so we can re-use the common stuff within the engine.
+The first thing we want to do is to depend on the `common` in-repo addon, so we can re-use the common elements within the engine.
 Let's take a look at `lib/booking-flow/package.json`:

 ```json